How to Make a Song with Suno

 Step 4: Export & Share

-With Suno, free users can export their songs as MP3s, great for sharing with friends, quick demos, or posting on social media.
+Free users can export their songs as MP3s, great for sharing with friends, quick demos, or posting on social media.
 Pro and Premier users can export in WAV for studio-quality sound or create complementary videos.
 Premier users also get MIDI exports.

 Share your creations in the Suno community, add them to playlists, or keep them private.
 And if you’re on Pro/Premier, you can legally release and make money from your songs.